-- Shallow box – for priority papers. (check and see if you have something around the house such as a basket like this).
+1. Shallow box-for priority papers. ( check and see if you have something around the house, such as a basket or container.

-- Medium size – box for all other documents that need to be sorted/filed.
+2. Medium size box-for all other documents that need to be sorted /filed

-- Binder clips – If you don’t have a lot of papers, you can use the large binder clips to separate your papers instead of boxes.
+3. Binder clips– if you don’t have a lot of papers, you can separate your papers instead of boxes.

 Create a clean surface to work on.
 Grab a trash bag, recycling bin, and both of your boxes.
 Depending on how many papers you have, you may need an extra box.